 Un Chien Andalou (1929) Director: Luis Buñuel

-The next intertitle reads “Sixteen Years Ago” as we find both men purchasing books, but one man shoots the other when his books turn into pistols.
-Dying, the other man vanishes into a meadow by a nude woman who disappears on a rock.
+The next title card reads “Around Three in the Morning.”
+The man is awoken by the sound of a martini shaker through the wall to find himself suddenly at the door instructing to remove a nun’s clothes.
+The next title reads “Sixteen Years Ago” as we find both men purchasing books, but one man shoots the other when his books transform into pistols.
+Dying, the other man vanishes into a meadow beside a nude woman who disappears on a rock.

 The entirety of the film was financed by Buñuel’s mother and was shot in about 14 days in Paris and Le Havre.
 It was edited by Buñuel in his kitchen without the help of technology, due to budget constraints.
 Upon its release in Paris many notable members of the surrealist community attended, others included Pablo Picasso and Jean Cocteau.
 Though the film was intended to shock the tastes of the bourgeoisie in France, it was met with wild critical reception.
 Buñuel was shocked by this, thinking that it would instead be an inspiration for people to murder one another.